spacetelescope/jwst_gtvt/README.md

 `pip install jwst-gtvt`

-Alternatively, you can clone the respository from GitHub and install the tool from inside the resulting directory with `python setup.py install`
+Alternatively, you can clone the respository from GitHub and install the tool from inside the resulting directory with `pip install -e .`

 # Usage

 There are two scripts available. `jwst_gtvt` for fixed targets, and `jwst_mtvt` for moving targets.
 To see the help info use

     $ jwst_gtvt -h
     Usage: